At Archbishop Riordan High School, we appreciate and celebrate the diversity of learning styles.

 The core philosophy of RSP is that students can receive accommodations to support the way they learn without modifying the curriculum in any way.

 In addition to developing individual strategies for academic success, the program uniquely teaches students to become advocates for themselves in the classroom, among their peers, and in the community.
 Receiving support from the RSP is just one aspect of a student's Riordan experience, which is also filled with athletics, activities, community service opportunities, and friendships.

-For additional questions about the program, including possible educational tax benefits and financial aid specific to the RSP, please contact:
+For additional questions about the program and financial aid specific to the RSP, please contact:

 Ms. Stephanie Lundin

 Riordan offers students in the RSP a tiered structure of support to meet their individual needs, with flexibility as the student moves through the college preparatory curriculum.
 A designated faculty coordinator for each Tier facilitates communication between students, faculty, and parents about accommodations, grades, and other aspects of academic life.